-A major topic in the healthcare industry is the increasing focus on enforcement of HIPAA law and the matter of scale.
+An important topic in the healthcare industry is the increasing focus on enforcement of HIPAA law and scale.
 Let’s look at how a Tennessee hospice serves as an example of making the news even when just a few records are compromised:

 - Setting an example